Launch Date Announced 🚀 The brand-new GoComics will be unveiled April 1! (No fooling). See more information here. Subscribers, check your

 Well, I guess this explains why I saw something likeable in his art.
 I’m old.

-J. Scarbrough 3 days ago
+J. Scarbrough about 1 month ago

 Well, there’s arrive-at-random Phil, so this is sure to peak some readers’ interest.
 Also, it’s hard to tell, but is Nil actually smiling in the last panel?